ACK-J/satellite-security/Labs/blueLabs/SatDump/SatDump.md

 ![image](https://github.com/user-attachments/assets/068fae26-6e8f-402f-ad69-63a4e6a1f59e)

-# Blue Lab 2 — SatDump Telemetry Replay: Decode, Compare, Detect
+# Blue Lab 2 - SatDump Telemetry Replay: Decode, Compare, Detect

 **Goal:** Use **SatDump** to decode two IQ recordings (clean vs replay) and **prove replay**

+Replay in this lab is demonstrated by showing that two passes:

+- Both look valid
+- Both demodulate cleanly
+- Both would be trusted by an operator

+But when you compare their derived artifacts:

+- The files are not identical (different hashes)

+- Yet they show unnatural similarity:
+    - Same structure
+    - Same spectral fingerprint
+    - Same repetition patterns

+A real satellite pass changes naturally.
+A replayed pass changes just enough to look different, but not enough to be real.

 ---